andrewchambers/srop/README.md

 that other implementations are encouraged to reuse.

-Applications may define their own message types by simply selecting a unique 64 bit identifier for that message and defining the format.
+Applications may define their own message types by simply selecting a unique 64 bit identifier for that message and defining the message format.
 There is no need for complex protocol negotiation, objects simply respond to messages they understand.
 If an object recieves a message it does not understand, it can reply with an 'UnknownMessage' response.

 The allocation of new objects and their corresponding id on the server is an application detail.